The cost of UX/UI design in Serbia

 usability testing

-4. Experience of the UX/UI designer
+4. UX/UI designer experience

 An experienced designer:

-identifies problems before they become costly
+recognizes problems before they become expensive

 asks the right questions at the beginning

-thinks about conversions, not just layout
+thinks about conversions, not just the layout

 How the price of UX/UI design is formed

-This is most commonly used for:
+It is most often used for:

 consultations

-minor changes
+small changes

 projects with unclear scope

-This is the most common model for:
+The most common model for:

 website design

-app design
+application design

 redesign of existing products

-Approximate price ranges for UX/UI design in Serbia
+Approximate UX/UI design price ranges in Serbia

 In practice: